aelkouhen/aelkouhen.github.io/_posts/data-mainframe/mainframe-to-distributed-sql-part-3.md

 To understand how Raft works, you need to know the following concepts:

-- **Quorum**: If your distributed system has N nodes, you need at least (N/2) + 1 nodes to agree on a value—basically, you need a majority (more than 50%) votes to have consensus (just like any political election).
+- **Quorum**: If your distributed system has N nodes, you need at least (N/2) + 1 nodes to agree on a value.
+Basically, you need a majority (more than 50%) votes to have consensus (just like any political election).
 A majority vote ensures that when (N/2) + 1 nodes are running and responding, at least one node contains the latest value for a given data across read and write requests, even if there is a network partition or other failure in the system.

 - **Failure tolerance**: Under a quorum-based system, your cluster can tolerate N/2 node failures if N is odd.
 (N/2)-1 otherwise.